ludbek/webpreview/README.md

 ### Using the command line

-When `web2preview` is installed via pip the accompanying command-line tool gets intalled alongside.
+When `web2preview` is installed via `pip` the accompanying command-line tool is intalled alongside.

 ```shell
 $ web2preview https://en.wikipedia.org/wiki/Enrico_Fermi